dinhsang1999/internship-task3-left_right_classfication/README.md

 ```bash
 ./docker-gpu-build.sh
 ```
-4. Test nvidia docker
+4. Test nvidia docker.
+At this step, you will see your GPU appear on the console
 ```bash
 docker run --runtime=nvidia --rm nvidia/cuda:9.0-cudnn7-runtime-ubuntu16.04 nvidia-smi
 ```
-At this step, you will see your GPU appear on the console
-5. Run docker on port 5002
+5. Run docker on port 5002.
+You can pass any port you want to run
 ```bash
 ./docker-gpu-run.sh 5002
 ```
-You can pass any port you want to run
-4. Open host browser on port 5002
+6. Open host browser on port 5002